 Fighting fire with data

-The migration to a new ArcGIS platform at Humberside Fire & Rescue Service ignited plans to make interactive mapping and accurate data accessible in real-time to firefighters and other staff.
+The migration to new ArcGIS at Humberside Fire & Rescue Service ignited plans to make interactive mapping and accurate data accessible in real-time to firefighters and other staff.
 Now almost 1,000 employees depend on ArcGIS-based solutions to help them respond rapidly and effectively to emergencies and build safer communities in Humberside.

 Firefighters are better prepared for emergencies as they can view interactive maps and data in fire engines on route to incidents